hplgit/virtual-classroom/src/message_collaboration.rst

 To pass review, 4 out of 5/6 of the questions must have the answer yes.

 A review is completed by pushing a file to each of the reviewed repositories.
-The name of the file should either be: `PASSED1_YES` or `PASSED1_NO`.
+The name of the file should either be: `PASSED_MANDATORY_YES` or `PASSED_MANDATORY_NO`.
 The names represent a pass and a fail respectively.
 The name has to be exact, since they will be read automagically.
 The file should contain feedback of the review.
 If an assignment is failed, detailed description on how to pass review